 2. Tracing the basic shapes.

-When you practice, “trace many types of flowers to learn more about their forms.
-Start with the major outlines: petals, stems, and leaves,” says Lee.
+When you practise, “trace many types of flowers to learn more about their forms.
+Start with the major outlines: petals, stems and leaves,” says Lee.
 “I often start with basic black-and-white line drawings.”

 3. Hone your linework.